emmahogan/225FinalProject/proposal.md

 We believe that for the grading, 80 points should go to the organization and use of the class hierarchy, 20 points for succesfully putting the games together under a title screen, 35 points for each of the four games working correctly, 40 points for the simulation working correctly, and 20 point for javadoc comments

+For our schedule, for the games we would like to have all of the hierarchies complete by the 25th, and have each game done by the 2nd of May.
+As for the verlet rope, we'd like to have it done by the 25th.
+The most important milestone is the hierarchies, since that's what every game is based off of.